-Support broker services may be provided by direct MCO personnel or by Support Broker Agencies subcontracted by the MCO.
 Support broker services are direct services intended to educate, guide, and assist the SDCB member to make informed planning decisions about SDCB services and supports and to assist the SDCB member with quality assurance related to the SDCB care plan.
-This leads to the development of a to develop a SDCB care plan that is based on the SDCB member's assessed needs and is in accordance with 8.308.12 NMAC, and the Medical Assistance Division Managed Care Policy Manual. and to assist the SDCB member with quality assurance related to the SDCB care plan.
+This leads to the development of a SDCB care plan that is based on the SDCB member's assessed needs and is in accordance with 8.308.12 NMAC, and the Medical Assistance Division Managed Care Policy Manual.